 This Lentil Dal with Spinach Sauce is one of the most delicious, soul-satisfying plant-based, Indian meals!
 This version is fragrant, flavorful and packed with nutrients- think of this like Saag Paneer, but substituting black lentils instead of the cheese!
 Super tasty and healthy.
 See 30-Second Video!

-This recipe for Spinach Lentil Dal, which I’ve nicknamed “Emerald Dal” because of its beautiful rich color was such a comforting meal to make this week.
+This recipe for Spinach Lentil Dal, which I’ve nicknamed “Emerald Dal” because of its beautiful, rich color, was such a comforting meal to make this week.
 Somehow it feels so grounding and nurturing.
 Not only is it wholesome and nutritious, but it is also bursting with authentic Indian flavor -and honestly, I can’t wait to make it again!

-To make this Lentil Dal with Spinach “Sauce” you’ll need a full pound of spinach.
+To make this Lentil Dal with Spinach Sauce, you’ll need a full pound of spinach.
 You can use frozen spinach if you like but fresh spinach is in the season I am taking advantage of it.

 How to make Emerald Dal | 30-second video

-Saute these in ghee and add the spices.
 Here I’m using black mustard seeds, cumin seeds and garam masala which you can make at home.

-Then add the fresh spinach, a little water, cover, and wilt over low heat for just a few minutes.
+Step 3: Then add the fresh spinach, a little water, cover, and wilt over low heat for just a few minutes.

 A pound of spinach will wilt down into about 2 cups- if that.

-Then stir in a little plain yogurt which will add creaminess and a touch of tanginess.
+Step 7: Then stir in a little plain yogurt which will add creaminess and a touch of tanginess.

-What to serve with Lentil Dal?
+What to serve with Lentil Spinach Dal?

 - Basmati rice